U.S. Senators want Commerce Dept to list tech to keep away from China - Up News Info

 The U.S.-China Economic and Security Review Commission report said Commerce had been slow to create a list of sensitive technology that should be scrutinized before export to China.

+The Commerce Department said Tuesday in response because “innovation is not static and technology triggering national security concerns can evolve over time, the goal to identify these technologies will be a continuous effort and will not be an objective that is ‘finished’ or ‘complete’.”

-In response to that report, Commerce said it issued four rules on controls on emerging technologies and more are pending.
+Commerce noted it has issued four rules on controls on emerging technologies and more are pending.
 It noted it expanded the military end user rule and added companies to its entity list restricting U.S. suppliers from selling to companies like Huawei Technologies and Hangzhou Hikvision.

 In November 2018, Commerce published 45 examples of emerging technologies, including face and voice recognition, but no list was ever finalized.
 It has not yet proposed a list of so-called “foundational” technologies as required that year when Congress tightened export policies and the process for screening foreign investment.

 At that time, Chinese entities were trying to obtain sensitive U.S. technology and use civilian innovation for the military.
 The law directed Commerce to work with other agencies to identify emerging, or cutting edge, technologies and so-called foundational technologies essential to making vital items like semiconductors.
-(Reporting by David Shepardson)
+(Reporting by David Shepardson; Editing by Michael Perry)